 focused on identifying stable and homogeneous clusters and derived from brain MR- and high-resolution PET images of five different 5-HT targets

 from 210 healthy controls.
 This is the same data that was used in the derivation of the atlas above.
-The resulting parcellations show strong lateralization and do not indicate the presence of any network across the

 The following publications should be referenced when using this atlas: